“Every person deserves to rest in peace”: Muslims Help Repair Vandalized Jewish Cemetery - Good News Network

-In a compassionate gesture of solidarity, these Missouri Muslims have raised thousands of dollars through on online crowdfunding website to repair the Jewish headstones that were vandalized over the weekend.
+In a compassionate gesture of solidarity, these Missouri Muslims have raised thousands of dollars through an online crowdfunding website to repair the Jewish headstones that were recently vandalized.

 RELATED: Muslim-Owned Restaurant Offers Free Christmas Meal For Homeless and Elderly